KINGZANIFICENT/workbook-1/README.md

 A simple command‑line Java application demonstrating various `Math` operations through a series of exercises.

-## Features
-- Determine whose salary is greater
-- Find the smallest and largest of two prices
-- Calculate the area of a circle for a given radius
-- Compute the square root of a number
-- Calculate the distance between two points
-- Get the absolute value of a number
-- Generate a random number between 0 and 1
-- Format and print a user’s ID, name, and pay using `printf`

 Prerequisites
 - Java Development Kit (JDK) 8 or higher
 - (Optional) An IDE like IntelliJ IDEA or Eclipse